MustardTek/visual-doorbell-jacdac/README.md

 - [Makers Making Change Forum Thread](https://makersmakingchange.com/forum/topic/adaptive-case-for-ps4-controller/)

-## How to Obtain an Adaptive Case for PS4 Controller
+## How to Obtain a Visual Doorbell
 ### 1. Do it Yourself (DIY) or Do it Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
-All of the files and instructions required to build the Adaptive Case for PS4 Controller are contained within this repository.
+All of the files and instructions required to build the Visual Doorbell are contained within this repository.
 Refer to the Maker Checklist below.

 ### 2. Request a build of this device

-If you would like to obtain an Adaptive Case for PS4 Controller , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/adaptive-case-for-ps4-controller/).
+If you would like to obtain a Visual Doorbell, you may submit a build request through the [MMC Library Page](insert link).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else